Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

-The hardware and software environment for the experiments is as follows: An AMD Ryzen Threadripper PRO 7985WX processor with 64 cores and 128GB of RAM; the GPU model is an NVIDIA RTX 5880 Ada Generation with 48GB of video memory.
-The Numerical Weather Prediction model employed is the WRF model version 4.5.
-The optimization algorithms involved in this study were implemented based on the PlatEMO platform \cite{ref48}.
+The hardware and software environment for the experiments is as follows: An AMD Ryzen Threadripper PRO 7985WX processor with 64 cores and 128GB of RAM; the GPU model is an NVIDIA RTX 5880 Ada Generation with 48GB of VRM.
+The NWP model employed is the WRF model version 4.5.
+The optimization algorithms involved in this study were implemented based on the PlatEMO platform \cite{ref47}.